Building a combustible dust incident database

 • Wood and wood processing had the largest number of high-damage incidents (reported greater than $1 million in losses) while agriculture and food production had the largest number of high-severity incidents (reported injuries and fatalities).

 This information is useful for understanding the current status of combustible dust safety and categorizing the fire and explosion incidents observed.
 It also gives us a yard-stick to measure our progress as a community.

-However, it is also limited in the scope of the lessons learned provided.
-The majority of incidents are reported from local news media who may have limited, or incorrect understanding of the processes involved.
-When more detailed forensic investigation is completed, this information is generally not shared out to the community.
+However, it is also limited in the scope of the lessons learned.
+The majority of incidents are reported from local news media who may have a limited, or incorrect understanding of the processes involved.
+When more detailed forensic investigation is completed, this information is generally not shared with the community.

 Improving the incident reporting platform with more in-depth analysis of ignition sources, process safety deficiencies, progression of the fire or explosion in time, and the human elements involved, are all goals for the next phase of the database development.
-Combined with an openness and willingness from the community to share lessons leaned from past near-misses, this platform will serve to reduce financial and personal loss from combustible dust fires and explosion across Canadian industries.
+Combined with an openness and willingness from the community to share lessons learned from past near-misses, this platform will serve to reduce financial and personal losses from combustible dust fires and explosions across Canadian industries.

 We encourage you to learn most about the Combustible Dust Incident Database and download the incident reports free at www.dustsafetyscience.com/Canadian-Biomass-2018.